rmkane/spring-mvc-vs-webflux/README.md

 <!-- omit in toc -->
 # Acme Multi-Module Spring Boot Application

-A multi-module Spring Boot application comparing MVC (blocking) and WebFlux (reactive) implementations with header-based authentication and role-based access control.
+A multi-module Spring Boot application comparing MVC (blocking) and WebFlux (reactive) implementations with LDAP-like DN-based authentication and role-based access control.

 <!-- omit in toc -->
 ## Table of Contents